 So, you’ve decided you’d like to learn how to develop Android apps?
 Great!
 Unfortunately, intentions can only carry you so far.
 Learning to code can be complicated.
-Sometimes it’s not even clear where to start.
-You’ll probably have a slew of questions to answer before you even get started?
+Sometimes it’s not even clear where to start!
+Thus, you probably have a slew of questions to answer before you even get started.

 - What programming language should you learn?